Septic drain field: Design

-The goal of percolation testing is to ensure the soil is permeable enough for septic tank effluent to percolate away from the drain field, but fine grained enough to filter out pathogenic bacteria and viruses before they travel far enough to reach a water well or surface water supply.
+The goal of percolation testing is to ensure the soil is permeable enough for septic tank effluent to percolate away from the drain field but fine-grained enough to filter out pathogenic bacteria and viruses before they travel far enough to reach a water well or surface water supply.
 Coarse soils – sand and gravel – can transmit wastewater away from the drain field before pathogens are destroyed.
-Silt and clay effectively filter out pathogens but allow very limited wastewater flow rates.
+Silt and clay effectively filter out pathogens but limit wastewater flow rates.
 Percolation tests measure the rate at which clean water disperses through a disposal trench into the soil.
 Several factors may reduce observed percolation rates when the drain field receives anoxic septic tank effluent: